No items found.

 7. Enactment

 Worksheets can be incredibly beneficial in therapy sessions, providing tangible exercises for clients to work through their thoughts, feelings, and behaviors.
-Specifically in Structural Family Therapy, worksheets can be instrumental in helping family members visualize their family dynamics, understand their roles, and establish more effective communication patterns.
+Specifically, in structural family therapy, these can be instrumental in helping family members visualize their family dynamics, understand their roles, and establish more effective communication patterns.
 They act as a bridge between therapy sessions, encouraging continued reflection and growth.

-Here, we introduce five practical worksheets that can be used within the Structural Family Therapy framework.
+Here are five practical worksheets that can be used within the structural family therapy framework.

 This worksheet is designed to help visualize the family's structure and understand the dynamics at play.
 It involves drawing a family tree with added elements representing relationships, roles, and subsystems.